Particular/docs.particular.net/platform/installer/index.md

 ## Select items to install

 The PI will prompt for which items to install.
 Individual components can be selected how for installation or upgrade.
-If the latest version of a product is installed that item will be disabled as there is no installation or upgrade action required.
+If the latest version of a product is installed that item will cd as there is no installation or upgrade action required.
 Similarly if the PI cannot communicate with the version information feed it will also disable product selection.

 ![](select-items.png)

+#### NServiceBus Performance Counters

+This installation adds the performance counters category "NServiceBus"  with the following counters:

+* `Critical Time` - this counter provides the age of the oldest message in the queue.
+* `SLA violation countdown` - this counter indicates the number of seconds until the SLA for this endpoint is breached.
+* `# of msgs successfully processed / sec` - The current number of messages processed successfully by the transport per second.
+* `# of msgs pulled from the input queue /sec` - The current number of messages pulled from the input queue by the transport per second..
+* `# of msgs failures / sec` - The current number of failed processed messages by the transport per second.

+This installation is optional.

+#### Configure Microsoft Message Queuing

+This installation runs the appropriate DISM.exe command line to install the required Windows Features for MSMQ.
+The installation will also check to ensure that any unsupported MSMQ Windows Features are not installed.
+This installation is only required if MSMQ is going to be used as the message transport.
+The other supported message transports are detailed in the [Transports](/nservicebus/transports/) documentation.

-#### NServiceBus
+#### Configure MSDTC for NServiceBus

-This installs the NServiceBus prerequisites and configures the machine to be compatible for usage by NServiceBus.
-This step does the following:

- * Configures Microsoft Distributed Transaction Coordinator for usage by NServiceBus.
+This installation configures Microsoft Distributed Transaction Coordinator for usage by NServiceBus.
+The configuration sets the following registry values in `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSDTC\Security`:
- * Adds the NServiceBus Performance Counters.
- * Installs and configures Microsoft Message Queue (MSMQ) service.

-There is no harm in running these on multiple times.
-Each run will check the state of Microsoft Message Queue service, the Distributed Transaction Coordinator service and the Performance Counters and adjust settings or start services as required.
-In some case the prerequisites may prompt for a restart to complete a change.

-Note: The NServiceBus prerequisites do not have a version number and do not toggle to a disabled state after installation.
+* `NetworkDtcAccess` is set to `1`
+* `NetworkDtcAccessOutbound` is set to `1`
+* `NetworkDtcAccessTransactions` is set to `1`
+* `XaTransactions` is set to `1`

+ This install is optional.

 #### ServiceInsight